 Melissa Marshall, Site Editor

-Melissa Marshall is a lecturer with the Department of Communication Arts & Sciences at Penn State University, where she has been teaching since 2004.
+Melissa Marshall is an instructor with the Department of Communication Arts & Sciences at Penn State University, where she has been teaching since 2004.
 She works with the College of Engineering to design and implement effective teaching methods of communication skills for engineering students.

 In 2007, at the request of the College of Engineering, Marshall co-developed, piloted, and was the lead instructor for a new presentation skills course that targeted the skills specifically necessary for engineering students to excel in technical presentations.
 The course was so well-received that the administration has more than doubled the number of sections offered after just one pilot year.